War and Revolution: Framing 100 years of Cultural Opposition in Ukraine

 The last century of Ukrainian history has been shaped by war, revolution and the struggle for statehood.
 The Russian Revolution of 1917 swept away the Romanov dynasty, unleashing five years of social upheaval in the southwestern borderlands.
 The Euromaidan Revolution of 2014 precipitated Russia’s annexation of Crimea and the outbreak of war in the Donbass.
 The decades in between saw civil war, famine, the Stalinist purges, mass repression and surveillance, as well as attempts by Soviet Ukrainians to reform and humanise socialism from within.

-Dr Orysia Kulick is the curator of the Exhibition and has drawn her material from research undertaken as part of the Horizon 2020 COURAGE Project.
-Orysia will situate the exhibition in a broader historical perspective, discussing the impact of war and revolution on Ukraine as a polity over the last century and the various forms of resistance that multi-generational struggle has engendered.
+In her contribution to the discussion Dr Orysia Kulick, situated the exhibition in a broader historical perspective, discussing the impact of war and revolution on Ukraine over the last century and the various forms of resistance that multi-generational struggle has engendered.

-Joseph Sywenkyj will draw on his twenty years of experience as a photojournalist in the Democratic Republic of Congo, Kyrgyzstan, Georgia, Iraq and Ukraine, focusing on the human costs of war.
+Photojournalist Joseph Sywenkyj drew on his twenty years of experience as a photojournalist in the Democratic Republic of Congo, Kyrgyzstan, Georgia, Iraq and Ukraine, to discuss the human costs of war.

-The Exhibition was organized as part of the Horizon2020 funded project COURAGE, which focuses on cultural opposition to communism in Eastern Europe, with generous support from the Trinity Long Room Hub’s Research Incentive Scheme
+The exhibition will run until Friday, May 11th, 2018 and was organised as part of the Horizon2020 funded project COURAGE, which focuses on cultural opposition to communism in Eastern Europe, with generous support from the Trinity Long Room Hub’s Research Incentive Scheme.

 Fiona Tyrrell, Media Relations Officer | email@example.com | +353 1 896 3551